 The Lake District is packed full of beautiful scenes from mountains and waterfalls, to huge lakes and dense woodland, making it the ideal location for the perfect Instagram photo.
 Lake Windermere is an enormously popular location for people to visit whilst on holiday in the Lake District – and White Cross Bay Holiday Park and Fallbarrow Holiday Park are both situated right on its shores.
 Waking up to the stunning views of this Instagrammable location is unbeatable.

 10. St Michael’s Mount, Cornwall

 The islands off Cornwall’s coast are a photographer’s dream.
 With over 114k hashtags on Instagram, St Michael’s Mount is one of Cornwall’s most enchanting islands – and its story is steeped in history.
 The island is often surrounded by water but if you check the tide times you can gain access via the causeway.
 There’s a pretty castle on the island which visitors can’t seem to get enough photos of whilst holidaying in Cornwall.
-If you’re staying at any of our 8 Cornwall holiday parks, this makes a great day trip.
+If you’re staying at any of our caravans in Cornwall, this makes a great day trip.

 11. Fairy pools, Isle of Skye